Want vegan content including drool-worthy recipes delivered straight to your inbox? Sign up Now!

-Quinoa hit mainstream a few years back, and after an awkward phase of learning to pronounce it (it’s “keen-wa” btw), it’s now a staple on menus and in cupboards everywhere.
+Quinoa hit the mainstream a few years back, and after an awkward phase of learning to pronounce it (it’s “keen-wa” btw), it’s now a bonafide staple on menus and in cupboards everywhere.

 Often replacing pasta and rice, this seed (not a grain) has the superpower of also being a great source of protein.
-Since it’s versatile between hot and cold recipes, it’s no wonder it’s made a name for itself as a health food over the years.
+Since it’s versatile between hot and cold recipes, it’s no wonder that quinoa has made a name for itself as a health food over the years.
 It’s packed with nutritional benefits and an easy swap for other grains you may already be consuming regularly in your diet.

 8 grams of protein per cup, cooked

-I think lentils are a completely under-credited food.
-It’s so versatile, mild, easy to cook and is so rich in vitamins like iron which, if you’ve removed meat from your diet is important to make sure you’re getting enough of it.
+Personally, I think lentils are a completely under-credited and overlooked food.
+It’s so versatile, mild, easy to cook and is so rich in vitamins like iron, which is important to make sure you’re getting enough of, especially if you’ve removed meat from your diet.

 Lentils are often used in Indian cuisine (think Dahl) but it’s versatile in so many recipes and a great substitute for meat from foods like tacos and shepherds pie!
 Using lentils in your cooking is a great way to increase your cooking skills and test out a few new recipes that are packed with vitamins and nutritional benefits.
 For more great recipes using lentils go HERE.

 18 grams of protein per cup